JuliaDynamics/LightSumTypes.jl/README.md

 # StructSumTypes.jl

-This package implements an interface for [SumTypes.jl](https://github.com/MasonProtter/SumTypes.jl) which allow to work with sum types with a syntax much more similar to structs:
+This package implements an interface based on [SumTypes.jl](https://github.com/MasonProtter/SumTypes.jl) which allows to work with sum types with a structs-like syntax:

 ```julia
 julia> using StructSumTypes